rebeater2/RGIOE/readme.md

-# RGIOE readme.md
 # RGIOE:A Real-time GNSS/INS/Odometer Integrated Navigation Algorithm based on Extend Kalman Filter
 A Real-time GNSS/INS/Odometer Integrated Navigation Algorithm based on Extend Kalman Filter.

 # Description
-This is an implemention of GNSS/INS/Odometer multi-sensor fusion algorithm base on extend Kalman filter.
+This is an implementation of GNSS/INS/Odometer multi-sensor fusion algorithm base on extend Kalman filter.
 A high precise inertial mechanization is also implemented.
 We also take account of NHC and ZUPT.
-A C-tyle interface is provided for embedded applicaitons.
+A C-tyle interface is provided for embedded applicatons.
 We designed a console applicaiton and a UI version for a post-processing.
 A real-time simulation based on ROS will be implemented soon.
 Brief ad follows:

 1. Loosely coupled algorithm
 2. High precise mechanization
 3. Real-time and post-processing supported
 4. EKF based

-# Complile
+# Compile
 The algorithm library (in Inc and Src  directory) is dependent and only relies on Eigen.
-To compile the library, you should install eigen on your computer by `apt install libeigen` ,or download its code and tell the compliter where it is by `include_directory` in CMakelist.txt
+To compile the library, you should install eigen on your computer by `apt install libeigen` ,or download its source code and tell the compiler where it is by `include_directory` in CMakelist.txt

-To complile the exeutable program, you need to install the following library and all of them can be obtained by package manager :
+To compile the executable program, you need to install the following library and all of them can be obtained by package manager :

 1. [fmt](https://github.com/fmtlib/fmt.git)
 2. [yaml-cpp](https://github.com/jbeder/yaml-cpp.git)